Felix Brodbeck: Academic career

 From 1991 to 1994, Felix Brodbeck worked as a research associate at Justus Liebig University in Giessen, at the Chair of Work and Organizational Psychology under Michael Frese.
 He completed his doctoral dissertation in 1993 on communication and performance in software development projects.
-After a research stay at the University of Sheffield with Michael A. West and Peter B. Warr, where he conducted initial fundamental work on the measurement and improvement of group performance, Felix Brodbeck returned to Ludwig Maximilian University in 1994.
+After a research stay at the University of Sheffield with Michael A. West and Peter B. Warr, where he conducted initial fundamental work on the measurement and improvement of group performance, Felix Brodbeck returned to LMU Munich in 1994.
 In that year, he received two awards for his dissertation (see below), started work on the GLOBE project (see below), and his first son was born in Munich.

 From 1994 to 1999, he completed his habilitation at the Chair of Social Psychology under Dieter Frey at LMU Munich on social interactive processes associated with synergetic effects in group performance.
 In the same year, his second son was born, and Felix Brodbeck received an offer for the Chair of Organizational and Social Psychology at Aston University in Birmingham, UK.
 He took over the Aston Group in the summer of 2000, along with Michael A. West, and served as Group Convenor (from 2002 to 2007) of the department, now renamed the Work and Organisational Psychology (WOP) Group.

 In 2007, Brodbeck accepted an offer from LMU Munich and succeeded Lutz von Rosenstiel at the Chair of Business and Organizational Psychology.
 Since then, he has been teaching and researching various areas of AOW psychology at the Department of Psychology at LMU Munich, which he also directed from 2010 to 2012.